UCR-Robotics/ee144/docs/lab5.rst

    The specification of the manipulator is attached in the end of the webpage, where you can find which one is ``joint4``.

 #.
-Options for Inverse Kinematics
+Options for Inverse Kinematics.
+Please see lecture slides for more information.

    - Analytical approach by trigonometry
    - Numerical approach by Newton's method

 #.
-Two math tools that might be helpful.
-Please see lecture slides for more information.
+Two math tools that might be helpful for the analytical approach.

    - Two-argument arctangent :math:`\theta = arctan(y, x) \in (-\pi, \pi]` (we use ``atan2`` in programming)
    - Law of cosines :math:`\gamma = arccos(\frac{a^2 + b^2 - c^2}{2ab}) \in (0, \pi)`

+#.
+Math library and functions that might be helpful for the numerical approach.

+   - ``import sympy as sym`` the math library ``sympy`` can help with symbolic mathematics
+   - ``sym.cos`` and ``sym.sin`` the symbolic version operations (distinct from those in ``math`` library)
+   - ``sym.symbols`` create symbolic variables
+   - ``sym.diff`` compute the derivative of a function with respect to a variable
+   - ``sym.lambdify`` transform a symbolic function in sympy into a native Python function (using lambda expression), such that the Python function can be evaluated at given points later on.
+   - If you do want to proceed with the numerical approach, you need to read the documentation of these functions in order to properly use them in programming.

 Sample Code
 -----------